pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"binary-op-exception"+OR+"W0711")

 ### [W1201](#W1201) (logging-not-lazy)<a name="W1201"></a>
-Specify string format arguments as logging function parameters Used when a logging statement has a call form of "logging.<logging method>(format_string % (format_args...))".
+Specify string format arguments as logging function parameters.

+Used when a logging statement has a call form of "logging.<logging method>(format_string % (format_args...))".
 Such calls should leave string interpolation to the logging method itself and be written "logging.<logging method>(format_string, format_args...)" so that the program may avoid incurring the cost of the interpolation in those cases in which no message will be logged.
 For more, see http://www.python.org/dev/peps/pep-0282/.

 **:x: Incorrect code**